-The Structured Dialogue national consultations take place twice each year and are organised by a National Working Group in each of the 28 countries that are members of the European Union.
+The Structured Dialogue national consultations take place twice each year and are organised by a National Working Group in each of the 28 countries which are members of the European Union.

-Le dialogue structuré est une discussion entre les jeunes et les décideurs sur des thèmes spécifiques qui sert à connaître et prendre en compte l’avis des jeunes lors de l’établissement des politiques européennes de jeunesse.
+Le dialogue structuré est une discussion entre les jeunes et les décideurs sur des thèmes spécifiques.
+Il sert à connaître l’avis des jeunes et à le prendre en compte lors de l’établissement des politiques européennes de jeunesse.